Functional dyspepsia: relieving indigestion by addressing root causes

 Can exercise help with indigestion?

-• Meditation, yoga, Tai Chi or mindfulness to improve stress resilience
+- Practising meditation, yoga, Tai Chi, or mindfulness to improve stress resilience

-• Eat whole, unprocessed fruits and vegetables every day
+- Eating a variety of whole, unprocessed fruits and vegetables each day

 What is functional dyspepsia?